Skip to main content

 • Exported Widget: Choose the widget you want to create Export Schedule

-• SFTP Connection: Choose the connection you want to create Export Schedule, you can manage it at Integrations Page
+• SFTP Connection: Choose the connection you want to create the Export Schedule, you can manage it at Integrations Page

 • File Name: The path of the destination file.
 Holistics will create folders/files if they do not exist.
 Otherwise, that file will be overwritten (CSV/Excel files are supported).
 You are able to include/exclude headers and choose the suitable separator.